As an Amazon Associate, AutoPros earns commissions from qualifying purchases made through links in this post.

 Usually you’ll find a filthy filter full of dark dirt and dust, but there are people who have found dead mice in their cabin air filter housing, so don’t panic if you see one!

 If you’ve done all the above, then you basically just did a thorough interior detail of your car.
 It should smell good by now.
 If not, there are a few more things you can do to get rid of the smell.

 Check the headliner.
 Does it have a nasty yellow tint to it?
 This is usually caused by smoking in the car, and it does leave a lasting odor.
 If you have a dirty headliner, then check out this article on cleaning it.
 Your vehicle’s headliner is held on by glue, and when cleaned wrong, it can start to sag.

 Check the trunk!
 Clean out everything in the trunk.
 If the spare is in your trunk, then remove the floor covering it and clean out everything.
 Stuff somehow gets in there over the years, you never know what you’re going to find.
 However, if the trunk area is 100% clean, then this is not your issue.

 Use an ozone machine.
 These machines will kill ALL odors!
 They can be expensive to buy, but for a car you don’t need anything fancy.
 This Alpine Ozone Generator will do just fine, and it’s just a little over $50.
 Check out the guide below on how to use an Ozone machine in your car.

-Conclusion: Keep Your Car Smelling Fresh
+Keep Your Car Smelling Fresh – You Will Love It!

 It’s not hard to keep your car smelling fresh at all times, it’s really not.
 The hard part is getting your car to smell fresh in the first place.
 This typically requires a complete interior detail and a new cabin air filter.
 Keeping it fresh, well that just requires you to replace your cabin air filter on a regular basis and keep the car clean.